dabamos/openadms-ui/README.md

 1. The **HTML template** `index.html` defines the layout of the web application.
 2. The **style sheet** is based on the [mini.css](https://minicss.org/) framework.
 Some adjustments have been made to it in `assets/css/style.css`.
 3. The application **source code** `core/openadms-ui.js` that preloads all dependencies, loads modules, and creates the view.
 Model classes are loaded from `core/model.js`, view classes from `core/view.js`, and the router from `core/router.js`.
 4. Pages are encapsulated in **modules** that are loaded dynamically from directory `modules/`.
-Each module consists of the HTML template in `template.html`, the module logic in `module.js`, and mandatory meta information in `meta.json`.
+Each module consists of an HTML template in `template.html`, its logic in `module.js`, and mandatory meta information in `meta.json`.
 Modules must be added to `modules/modules.json` to be loaded by OpenADMS UI.

 ## Adding Modules
 OpenADMS UI can be extended by writing additional modules.
 Add a module